spolanyev/performance-comparison/README.md

 # About

 I compared the performance of these web frameworks:
-* Rust Actix Web;
-* Rust Axum;
 * Go Echo;
+* JavaScript Koa;
+* PHP Slim.
 * Python FastAPI;
 * Python Flask;
+* Rust Actix Web;
-* JavaScript Koa;
+* Rust Axum;
 * TypeScript Nest;
-* PHP Slim.

 A web service with an endpoint is built on top of each framework.
 When the endpoint is visited, the service requests weather data from a weather server and returns the value.

-For testing, I use a local page as the weather service.
-In the Docker it is located on a Caddy server in the same network.
+For testing, I use a Caddy server on the same Docker network as a weather service.

 I use Grafana K6 load testing tool.